drduh/macOS-Security-and-Privacy-Guide/README.md

 Some browser exploits rely on social engineering to gain persistence (ability to remain active after the initial attack).
 Be mindful when visiting untrusted sites and especially careful when downloading unrecognized software.

-Browser extensions pose a significant security risk: a malicious or poorly-made extension can compromise everything in the browser, including credentials.
-This affects Firefox and [Chrome](https://courses.csail.mit.edu/6.857/2016/files/24.pdf) alike.
+Browser extensions also pose a significant security risk: a malicious or poorly-made extension can compromise everything in the browser, including credentials.
 The use of browser extensions should be limited to critically necessary ones, published by trustworthy developers only.

+Use separate browser profiles to compartmentalize identities, cookies, and site data.
+If practical, disable JavaScript and only allow it on trusted sites using browser site permissions.

 [Mozilla Firefox](https://www.firefox.com/), [Google Chrome](https://www.google.com/chrome), [Safari](https://www.apple.com/safari), and [Tor Browser](https://www.torproject.org/download) are popular browsers, each with unique features and individual purposes.